bravobike/efx/README.md

 Existing mock libraries often set up mocks in non declarative ways: configs need to be adapted & mock need to be initialized.
-In source code there are intrusive instructions to set up mockable code. `Efx` is very inuntrusive in both, source code and test code.
+In source code there are intrusive instructions to set up mockable code. `Efx` is very unintrusive in both, source code and test code.
 It offers a convenient and declarative syntax.
 Instead of mocking we talk about binding effects.